 Property Investment for Overseas Buyers

-Between 2019 and 2021, Australian property prices have grown over 50%!
+Between 2019 and 2022, Australian property prices experienced a growth of over 50%!
 It is definitely a spectacular growth, and it has never been seen before.
 How can foreign Investors invest in Australian properties?
-With the Australian Dollar still relatively weak, but recovering and property prices on a significant upward trend, many investors have approached us to help them source for the right property to invest in.
+With the Australian Dollar relatively weak, but recovering and property prices on a significant upward trend, we've been asked by investors to help them understand, find and buy the good properties to invest in.

 Buying an investment property in Australian is not difficult.
-However, buying the right type of property in the right areas is important, if you are intending to reap the double rewards of growth and AUD appreciation.
+However, buying the right type of property in the right areas can be challenging, if you are intending to reap the double rewards of growth and AUD appreciation.

 Here is what you need to know about investing in Australian Properties.

 Who can puy Properties in Australia?